shagunattri/bashbook/websec/3cookies.md

 #### G()
 >G() -> (pk.sk)

-When the Generator fn. is called it generates a public,private key whih is used further.
+When the Generator fn. is called it generates a public,private key which is used further.